mandlifrc/Programming-Manual/README.md

 # Nicolet FEAR Programming Manual

-This repository contains the wiki and related content for the Nicolet FEAR programming manual.
+This repository contains the wiki and related content for the [Nicolet FEAR Programming Manual](https://github.com/mandlifear/Programming-Manual/wiki).